Thewbi/neorv32/README.md

 The bus is implemented in such a way that a read/write request to a CFS register is translated into a bus_req_t object which was described earlier as part of the interface of the CFS entity.

-The file rtl\core\neorv32_bus.vhd contains the bus implementation. the neorv32_bus_io_switch entity is the basic switching table that will connect users to memory mapped hardware behind the scenes just like on of those classic telephone switching tables back in the day of analog phone switching where thick cinch cables had been used to connect the caller to the callee.
+The file rtl\core\neorv32_bus.vhd contains the bus implementation. the neorv32_bus_io_switch entity is the basic switching table that will connect users/addresses to memory mapped hardware behind the scenes just like one of those classic telephone switching tables back in the day of analog phone switching where thick cinch cables had been used to connect the caller to the callee.

 Firstly, the CFS entity is instaniated inside rtl\core\neorv32_top.vhd